Lucksly/Team-Conagher-Racing-WRO2025-FUTURE-ENGINEERS/README.md

 V.Juan or S.P.
 V.Juan:
 This is refering to version one of the robot and is how we'll be talking about every specific version of our robot, it's organized in a very specific way:
 S.P.

-(This is the controller or procesor that is being used)
+This is the controller or procesor that is being used

 V.

-(The word version)
+The word version

 Juan

-(This is the actual version of our robot and it's meant to be a funny way of saying the number of version we are on, Juan for one,
+This is the actual version of our robot and it's meant to be a funny way of saying the number of version we are on, Juan for one, Chew for two, etc.

+THE MACHINE

+This refers to the robot in a generic form, not a specific version but it's still a valid name.